KirylSereda/social-network/README.md

-# Проект социальной сети, создан с использованием технологий React,Redux.
-Информация:
-Для ознакомления с проектом вы можете авторизоваться под тестовой учетной записью.

-Учетные данные тестовой учетной записи:
-Email: free@samuraijs.com
+# Social network project created using React, Redux technologies.
+Information: To get acquainted with the project, you can log in under a test account.

-Password: free
+Test account credentials: entry Email: free@samuraijs.com Password: free